-If you used anyone as an interpreter to read the instructions and questions on this application to you in a language in which you are fluent, the interpreter must fill out this section; provide their name and daytime telephone number.
-If applicable, the interpreter should provide the name and address of their business or organization (if any), their mobile telephone number (if any), and their email address (if any).
+If you used anyone as an interpreter to read the instructions and questions on this application to you in a language in which you are fluent, the interpreter must fill out this section; provide his or her name and daytime telephone number.
+If applicable, the interpreter should provide the name and address of his or her business or organization (if any), his or her mobile telephone number (if any), and his or her email address (if any).
 The interpreter must sign and date the application.